 In addition to the adverse impact on these specific industries, a number of studies have estimated the negative impact on the economy due to absenteeism, low productivity, diseases and other related problems on the people, that in chronic situations may have major repercussions in entire communities.

 Broadly speaking, the economic impact is calculated taking into account net losses (like in the fish industry), medical expenses, low productivity, monitoring and solutions costs as a way of comparison respect to a scenario without HAB.
 The before mentioned examples make clear that investing in the mitigation and control of algal blooms is a decision based on founded reasons.
 Being aware of the detrimental consequences and yet overlook the problem is not an option.

 Fortunately there are mechanism to cope with HAB, depending on the problem to be solved or at the stage of its development.
 Techniques to regulate the provision of fertilizers into water is a way to attack the effects from the beginning, but it demands an extensive planning and strong government-level commitments of far-reaching impacts.

-Ultrasound have proved to be an effective method to address specific cases of algae blooms in large bodies of water, and serving as tool for early detection of algae that allows a preventive rather than a reactive treatment.
+Ultrasound has proved to be an effective method to address specific cases of algae blooms in large bodies of water, and serving as tool for early detection of algae that allows a preventive rather than a reactive treatment.
 The use of ultrasonic technologies has been expanding according the global trend of replacing chemical by physical methods in water treatment to lessen the environmental impact, and following the path of sustainability, an ever-increasing challenge for the mankind.